grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.max-query-parallelism
 [max_query_parallelism: <int> | default = 14]

+# Limit the maximum of unique series that is returned by a metric query.
+# When the limit is reached an error is returned.
+# CLI flag: -querier.max-query-series
+[max_query_series: <int> | default = 500]

 # Cardinality limit for index queries.
 # CLI flag: -store.cardinality-limit
 [cardinality_limit: <int> | default = 100000]